1 Day Kampala City Tour – Kampala day tours

 The oldest Catholic Cathedral in Uganda, like Namirembe Cathedral overlooks the city and is a large complex that takes in various functions of the church; surrounded by beautiful botanical gardens dotted with romantic trees and flowers.
 It is also perched on a hill with a great panorama of the entire city.

 From the Torture chamber, you will drive to the national museum; which is the biggest and the oldest Museum in Uganda founded in 1908.
 The Uganda Museum is a remarkable collection of spans; over two million years of human history with a display of Uganda’s cultural heritage; where one can see ethnological and natural-historical exhibitions.
 Enjoy an African history, cultures and treasures of Uganda under one roof.
 This museum is located in kamwokya – Kitante hill; just a few minutes’ drive from the city Centre and just bordering the Uganda wildlife authority headquarters.

-Before going to Bahai temple, you will stop in Kamwokya for an amazing culinary adventure to have a bite on a “Rolex” ;- a mixture of fried eggs rolled in a chapatti with tomatoes.
+In you Kampala city tour, Before going to Bahai temple, you will stop in Kamwokya for an amazing culinary adventure to have a bite on a “Rolex” ;- a mixture of fried eggs rolled in a chapatti with tomatoes.
 This is one of the fast foods for the city dwellers.
 (Optional)

 Proceed to Bahai temple to visit the mother Temple of the Bahai faith in Africa.
 This being the only Baha’i Temple in Africa makes Uganda a target destination for many tourists